EnstromJohan/Booking-system/README.md

 # WPFLabb
-Laboration: To create a simple booking system
+School assignment, to create a simple booking system.